 How Can My Dental Professional Help?

-plaque and tartar removed.
+Visit your dental professional for a check-up twice a year.
+Having a professional cleaning and polishing not only keeps your smile bright, but is also an opportunity to have stubborn plaque and tartar removed.
 A thorough visual exam will reveal small issues before they develop into bigger ones, and X-rays show potential problems that the naked eye can’t detect.
-And don’t forget—your dental professional is also a great source of advice about the best oral care products for you.
+And don’t forget—your dental professional is also a great source of advice on the best oral care products for you.

 This blog has been reviewed and approved

 by Dr Robert Lee, a dental professional of 35 years

 Dr Robert Lee